B5u2423/Display-Realtime-Data-Python-Flask-MySQL/README.md

 ## About

-A simple system with 2 servers: a HTTP server for handling the data from the IoT devices, and a WebSocket server to update real-time data for the client to render the chart accordingly.
+A simple system with 2 servers: a HTTP server for handling the data from the IoT devices, and a WebSocket server for sending real-time data to the client, which then will be rendered accordingly.

 ![Example Chart](/assets/rt-chart.png)